Morpher-io/morpher-farcaster/farcarster.md

 * Increased URL max length to 1024 characters

+## Compatibility

+The goal for mini apps to build once, ship everywhere.

+This guide tracks known incompatibilities as we work towards that goal.

+### Base App

+Below is a list of the main incompatibilities Base App is actively working on fixing.
+For more information on how mini apps work in Base App, please refer to [these docs](https://docs.base.org/mini-apps).

+* `sdk.actions.addMiniApp` (ETA early October, more info soon!)
+* `sdk.experimental.signManifest` (ETA early October, more info soon!)

 ## Context

 When your app is opened it can access information about the session from